knative/serving/pkg/apis/roadmap-2018.md

 # 2018 API Core Roadmap

+The purpose of the API Core group is to implement the control plane API for the Elafros project.
+This includes the API governance process as well as implementation and supporting documentation.

-This is what we hope to accomplish in 2018.
+This roadmap is what we hope to accomplish in 2018.

 ## References

 * [Resource Overview](../../docs/spec/overview.md)
 * [Conformance Tests](../../test/conformance/README.md)

-In 2018, we will largely focus on curating and achieving the Elafros resource specification.
+In 2018, we will largely focus on curating and implementing the Elafros resource specification.

 ## Areas of Interest and Requirements